Trogir

 Best Yacht Charter Stops

 This charming town has a lot to offer.
-It is a UNESCO World Heritage Open-Air museum.
-Moreover, it is in the center of Croatia’s coast so that you can cruise in all directions and toward one of the 1244 Croatian islands.
+It is a UNESCO World Heritage Open-Air Museum.
+Since Trogir is in the center of Croatia’s coast, you can cruise in all directions and toward one of the 1244 Croatian islands.
 This is the perfect place to start if you are thinking of chartering a yacht in Croatia.

 National Parks in Central Dalmatia